TylerLeonhardt/boltly/README.md

 a mockup...
 ![](mockup/socket.io tester light theme.png)

 Codename, "Project Lightning", will be a complete Socket.io test client allowing you to send and receive messages from your server in order to debug your applications.
+Think of it as "Postman for Socket.io"

 ## MVP Features
 * Beautifully styled with Material Design guidelines